ac0d3r/ac0d3r.github.io/backup/Reverse Engineering WeChat on macOS- Building a Forensic Tool.md

 [database setCipherKey:password];
 ```

-Use the `Frida` tool for dynamic analysis of WeChat, Trace the operations of the `WCTDatabase` class:
+2. Use the `Frida` tool to dynamically analysis of WeChat, Trace All Methods of the WCTDatabase Class:

 ```bash
 $ frida-trace -m "*[WCTDatabase *]" "WeChat"